dmidlo/histdata.com-tools/docs/temporal-sidecar-operations.md

 This runbook documents the local Temporal sidecar model used by `histdatacom`.
 It is written for users, operators, contributors, and the future GUI surface.
-Data-quality assessments are available as a local-only operation for already-downloaded datasets; normal download, extraction, cache, API, and import jobs continue to use the Temporal sidecar runtime by default.
+Data-quality operations run as offline CPU/file activities and persist detailed reports as disk artifacts.

 ## Current Packaging Status